collerek/ormar/docs/queries/filter-and-sort.md

     ).get()
 ```

 !!!note
+    A foreign-key accessor can also be compared directly to a primary-key value
+    or a model instance, which is equivalent to the kwargs form and stays a
+    single-table filter (no JOIN is added):

+    ```python
+    # both produce: WHERE books.author = 5
+    Book.objects.filter(author=5)
+    Book.objects.filter(Book.author == 5)

+    # with an instance - the PK is extracted for you
+    Book.objects.filter(Book.author == tolkien)
+    ```

+    This only applies to own FK columns.
+Many-to-many and reverse relations
+    still require targeting a concrete column, e.g. `Category.products.name`.

+!!!note
     All methods that do not return the rows explicitly returns a QuerySet instance so
     you can chain them together